You’ve probably heard a lot about it, but will the reality of the Great Ocean Road live up to your expectations?

 Absolutely!
 This spectacular stretch of coastline at the bottom of the Australian mainland — within easy reach of Melbourne — encompasses one of the most majestic drives in the world.
 With an awe-inspiring smorgasbord of views around every hairpin bend, this is one place you don’t want to get stuck with the role of designated driver.

-Officially, the Great Ocean Road comprises the 243km of the Surfcoast Highway from Torquay to Allansford in regional Victoria.
-The most popular attractions are the famous limestone sea stacks known as the 12 Apostles, and their counterparts Loch Ard Gorge and London Bridge.
+Officially, the Great Ocean Road covers 243 kilometres of the Surfcoast Highway from Torquay to Allansford in regional Victoria.
+The most popular attractions along this route are the famous limestone sea stacks known as the 12 Apostles, and their counterparts Loch Ard Gorge and London Bridge.
 While one certainly can’t deny the sheer gob-smacking appeal of these natural phenomena, there’s a lot more to experience along the Great Ocean Coast.